hi-yi/Reserve_Analysis_GLMvsCL/README.md

 # Reserve_Analysis_GLMvsCL

-This is an excercise to compare INBR Reserve between GLM and ILDM.
+This is an excercise to compare IBNR Reserve between GLM and ILDM.

 - Data : Sample triangle from ChainLadder library in R
 - GLM assumptsions: